Pikklefish/FINANCE_RAG_AI_Chatbot/README.md

 # RAG-Chatbot for Finance Documents

 ## Project Overview
-Develope a AI Chatbot specialized for the finance sector.
-Main goal was to reduce hallucination and deliver a fail-proof system.
+Architected and deployed a containerized (DOCKER), production-ready Retrieval-Augmented Generation (RAG) chatbot for the finance sector.
+Built with `Python`, `LangChain`, `ChromaDB`, and the `Gemini 2.0 Flash API`, the system ingests unstructured financial PDFs and executes highly deterministic, context-grounded queries.
+To strictly mitigate the risk of financial hallucinations, the architecture features a custom "LLM-as-a-Judge" heuristic safety layer that intercepts unverified outputs, enforces strict citation tracking, and ensures users receive only factually grounded insights.

 ## File Structure
     A. /app